 ● provide a safe and confidential setting, in which those bereaved through stillbirth or neonatal death can share their experiences

 ● provide hospitals with memory boxes for bereaved families

-FirstLight offers professional supports to families following the unexpected loss of their child (up to 18 years):
+FirstLight offers free professional support and provides information to families in Ireland that have experienced the sudden, unexpected death of their child if aged from 0 to 18 years.